 COUNTDOWN TO NYE

-Find out what Broadway is doing to help the environment, from making theater venues more energy efficient to helping reduce waste, and be sure to check out our Crossroads Conversation with Coordinator Rebekah Sale of the Broadway Green Alliance on our Google+ page.
+Find out what Broadway is doing to help the environment, from making theater venues more energy efficient to helping reduce waste.

 BROADWAY GREEN ALLIANCE

+The Binder Project is a free binder share initiative open to the theater community.
 For many developmental readings and workshops, theater companies and producers need binders for scripts and scores.
-These are bought new and most of them are used for a week or two and then either take up space in your already small offices until the next reading or workshop --or worse, get thrown away.
+These are bought new and most of them are used for a week or two and then either take up space in your already small offices until the next reading or workshop — or worse, get thrown away.
 The Binder Project seeks to end the expense, the storage issue, and the waste.